mdlacasse/Owl/README.md

 [tutorial_2](https://github.com/mdlacasse/Owl/blob/main/examples/tutorial_1.ipynb), and
 [tutorial_3](https://github.com/mdlacasse/Owl/blob/main/examples/tutorial_2.ipynb).

-Fianlly, you will also need the capability to read and edit Excel files.
+Finally, you will also need the capability to read and edit Excel files.
 One can have an Excel license, or use the LibreOffice free alternative.
 You can also use Google docs.

 ---------------------------------------------------------------------